nicholalexander/basket/README.md

 1. Can the callbacks support ActiveSupport Notifications?
    - ActiveSupport::Callbacks extraction of callbacks
-2. Batch can be postgres json blob or Redis!
-3. Does not execute in line
+2. Batch can be postgres json blob or Redis! - Backend system ~~3.
+Does not execute in line~~For now.
-4. Use ActiveJob for background execution.
+~~4.
+Use ActiveJob for background execution.~~ It's up to you to handle a full basket how you want.
-5. "Buffer", "collection", "queue"
+~~5.
+"Buffer", "collection", "queue"~~ Basket.
 6. Default trigger is just queue length.
 7. Expose basket_options trigger: :check_some_thing_lambda
 8. Redis push pop.
 9. Make queue ephemeral?
 10. Define gotchas but don't solve them.
 11. Redis fetch / Super Fetch?
+12. Configuration.

 https://api.rubyonrails.org/classes/ActiveSupport/Callbacks.html